 This playhouse was originally designed as a movie theater in the late 1920s.
 At that time, it was the second movie theater that had air conditioning and it had the third-largest Wurlitzer organ in the United States.
 The theater went bankrupt following the stock market crash in 1929.
 This led to it being closed and then used as a school for Air Force navigators in World War II.

 After years of failure, the state retook control of the theater in 2012 and had plans to demolish much of the building.
 Currently, lawsuits and disputes with local opposition groups have prevented the building from being developed.
 Today, it is seen as one of the coolest abandoned places in Florida and is listed on the National Register of Historic Places.

 You can find several videos on Youtube of fellow urban explorers having a look inside the building.

 This incredibly thought-out 3-story miniature treehouse was built in the early 1970s and is part of a larger complex and former nursery business.
 It includes bathrooms, bedrooms, and even a kitchen.

 This structure had sadly deteriorated over the years and is too far gone to renovate.

-The current owners of the property rare cattle and are not so happy with all the attention the house is getting.
+The current owners of the property are not so happy with all the attention the house is getting.

 But despite the warning of the house owners that trespassers will be arrested and charged, people have not stopped visiting the property to see the house with their very own eyes.